pavelanni/python-vacation/docs/Python_vacation_day0.md

 "But that was very simple.
 I want to work on my Coffee Shop application!"

-"Let's take a break and continue tomorrow, okay?"
+"Let's take a break and continue tomorrow, Okay?"